happyjimbo/Cpp-Shooty-McShootface/README.md

   - `Structured binding`: For improved readability.

 - **C++20 functionality**:
   - `std::invocable`: Used in `ProjectileCollisionSystem` to enable template implementation within the `.cpp` file.
 To downgrade, move implementations to a header or `.inl` file.
-  - `std::erase_if`: Utilized in `SoundEffects` for simplified vector management.
   - `boost::pfr::for_each_field` Used in `CvsSerializer.inl` for a reflection based lookup of the struct fields.
 Remove this and replace with a hardcoded implementation.